-photography of a person in Underage Pregnancy/Termination. sexually explicit ways.
+photography of a person in sexually explicit ways.
 Being spied on while a person is undertaking or receiving personal care activities.
 'Sexting', grooming and using social media to share inappropriate content.
-Neglect Includes....
-Some of the key indicators A person's Failing to provide access to Person looking unkempt or dirty and has wellbeing is appropriate health, social poor personal hygiene. impaired and their care or education services.
-Person is malnourished, has sudden or care needs Failing to provide a warm, continuous weight loss and is (physical and/or safe and comfortable dehydrated - constant hunger, stealing psychological) are or gorging on food. environment. not met.
-Person is dressed inappropriately for the Ignoring medical or weather conditions. physical care needs, In a child, neglect is including not providing Dirt, urine or faecal smells in a person's likely to result in adequate food or assistance environment. the serious with eating/drinking, or not Developmental delay in children. impairment of the providing sufficient or Low self-esteem, socially isolated and child's health or appropriate clothing. poor concentration. development.
-Leaving alone or Home environment does not meet basic unsupervised. needs (for example no heating or Neglect can be Failing to intervene in lighting). deliberate or can behaviour which is Health and safety hazards in the living occur as a result of dangerous (particularly environment. not understanding when the person lacks the Untreated medical conditions, pressure what someone's mental capacity to assess sores, rashes, lice on the person. needs are. the risks to themselves or to Depression or low mood. others).
-Person and/or carer have inconsistent or Deliberately withholding reluctant contact with Heath and Social medication or aids, such as Services. walking sticks or hearing Callers/visitors are refused access to the aids. person.
-Denying social, religious or Prolonged isolation or lack of stimulation. cultural contacts, or Person who is not able to look after denying contact with the themselves is left unattended and so put family. at risk.
+Underage Pregnancy/Termination.
+Neglect Includes Some of the key indicators A person's wellbeing is impaired and their care needs (physical and/or psychological) are not met.
+In a child, neglect is likely to result in the serious impairment of the child's health or development.
+Neglect can be deliberate or can occur as a result of not understanding what someone's needs are.
+Failing to provide access to appropriate health, social care or education services.
+Failing to provide a warm, safe and comfortable environment.
+Ignoring medical or physical care needs, including not providing adequate food or assistance with eating/drinking, or not providing sufficient or appropriate clothing.
+Leaving alone or unsupervised.
+Failing to intervene in behaviour which is dangerous (particularly when the person lacks the mental capacity to assess the risks to themselves or to others).
+Deliberately withholding medication or aids, such as walking sticks or hearing aids.
+Denying social, religious or cultural contacts, or denying contact with the family.
+Person looking unkempt or dirty and has poor personal hygiene.
+Person is malnourished, has sudden or continuous weight loss and is dehydrated - constant hunger, stealing or gorging on food.
+Person is dressed inappropriately for the weather conditions.
+Dirt, urine or faecal smells in a person's environment.
+Developmental delay in children.
+Low self-esteem, socially isolated and poor concentration.
+Home environment does not meet basic needs (for example no heating or lighting).
+Health and safety hazards in the living environment.
+Untreated medical conditions, pressure sores, rashes, lice on the person.
+Depression or low mood.
+Person and/or carer have inconsistent or reluctant contact with Heath and Social Services.
+Callers/visitors are refused access to the person.
+Prolonged isolation or lack of stimulation.
+Person who is not able to look after themselves is left unattended and so put at risk.
 Not being helped to the toilet when assistance is requested.
 Change leaving alone to 'child/vulnerable person being left alone or unsupervised'.